Calvaire (film)

 Calvaire (lit.
-Calvary, also known as The Ordeal) is a 2004 psychological horror film directed by Fabrice Du Welz, starring Laurent Lucas, Philippe Nahon and Jackie Berroyer.
+Calvary, also known as The Ordeal) is a 2004 French language psychological horror film directed and co-written by Fabrice Du Welz, in his feature directorial debut, starring Laurent Lucas, Philippe Nahon and Jackie Berroyer.

 Marc Stevens (Laurent Lucas) is a young traveling singer.
 After a concert at a nursing home a few days before Christmas, Marc begins traveling to his next destination.
 Marc's van breaks down in a deserted mountain region where he is taken in by Mr. Bartel (Jackie Berroyer), an innkeeper who is psychologically fragile due to his wife Gloria leaving him.